duyatran/Yelp-Recommendation-System/README.md

         createdb yelp

-Create the database's schema and populate it with data.
+In the "source" folder, create the database's schema and populate it with data.

 WARNING: this will take quite a long time (about 40 minutes on my laptop).
 I finished my philosophy class reading while waiting for it.